 Step 1.
 Connect your USB flash drive to your Mac.

-Step 4.
-To permanently unhide your hidden files, you can use the chflags Terminal command.
+Step 3.
 Open Terminal from your Applications folder, and type the following command (don’t hit Return yet): chflags nohidden.
 Make sure the command is followed by a single space.
+Then, drag and drop the hidden file, folder, or even a group of files and folders that you want to unhide into the Terminal window–this will insert their file paths into the command automatically.
+Press Return to execute the full command.

 Worth Trying: Recover Your Lost USB Drive Data from a Backup